SUKOHI/CsvValidator/README.md

 # CsvValidator
-A Laravel package that allows to validate csv data.
+A Laravel package that allows you to validate csv data.
 This package is maintained under Laravel 5.7.

 # Installation